Azure/azure-docs-sdk-dotnet/docs-ref-conceptual/includes/sample-prereqs.md

 > [!IMPORTANT]
-> Ensure you have read the [readme](../dotnet-sdk-azure-sample-readme.md) for prerequisites and instructions for all samples.
+> Ensure you have read the [instructions](../dotnet-sdk-azure-sample-readme.md) for prerequisites and installation steps.